dkilcy/robotics-iot/lipo-battery-notes.md

 - At no time during use, should the voltage drop below 3.0V
 - Never charge battery above cell voltage of 4.2V
 - Replace puffy batteries
-- Batteries should not be stored (>2 days) fully charged or depleted.
+- Batteries should not be stored (>1 day) fully charged or depleted.
 Store at storage voltage.

 ### Capacity - How Much Energy the Battery Holds (i.e Fuel Tank)